mavanish/VirTex/docs/source/usage.rst

 					'Structure Type','Orientation.X','Orientation.Y','Orientation.Z','Orientation.W'])
 ..

 The exmaple directory contains a python script to carry-out PTM for all snapshot using *for loop*.
-The directory also contain an example bash file to submit the job if you are using HPC.
+The directory also contain an example *bash* submission file to submit the job if you are using HPC.
 Check here

 Installation
 ------------